ImSwitch/ImSwitch/docs/gui.rst

 This section interacts with the different detectors of the system.
 These can be either Cameras or Point Detectors.
-The user has access to different parameters like the subarray size (to determine the field-of-view used in a camera) as well as a set of ROIs to use (which can be updated in real time by saving the current ROI);
-and other properties like the trigger type and exposure time.
+The user has access to different parameters like the subarray size (to determine the field-of-view used in a camera), a set of ROIs to use (which can be updated in real time by saving the current ROI), and other properties like the trigger type and exposure time.
-The developer can also add more parameters in the specific DetectorManager, they will depend on the type of detector selected.
+The parameters shown will depend on the type of detector selected, and additional parameters can be added by the developer in the specific DetectorManagers.

 .. image:: ./images/detector-widget.png
     :width: 400px